LowKit/LowKit/README.md

 ## About Me

 I’m a passionate game developer with a strong background in software development.
-I love building interactive experiences and solving complex problems through code.
+I love building interactive experiences and solving problems through code.

 My journey started out of curiosity for how things work and over time, that curiosity turned into a skillset spanning both game creation and software engineering.